Reducing the Remuneration Subject to Source Deductions of Income Tax

 - the deduction for foreign farm workers,

-- the deduction for employment income situated on a reserve or premises,
+- the deduction for income situated on a reserve,

 - the deduction for employment income earned on a vessel,